‘Finding ‘flow’. ‘Getting into the zone’. ‘The muse’. Whatever you call it, it eludes us all at some point.

-Self control is a key element of getting into the ‘zone’ and a ‘flow-like’ state.
-In Mihaly Csíkszentmihályi’s book ‘Flow’, he says that when in the ‘zone’, we: ‘‘exercise control over the contents of our consciousness, rather than allowing ourselves to be passively determined by external forces.’’
+Self-control is a key element of getting into the ‘zone’ and a ‘flow-like’ state.
+In Mihaly Csíkszentmihályi’s book ‘Flow’, he says that when in the ‘zone’, we “exercise control over the contents of our consciousness, rather than allowing ourselves to be passively determined by external forces”.
 It’s not an easy task mastering self control to find ‘flow’, but you can do this yourself by focusing on three steps to increase productivity.

 It’s good to seek out an environment that challenges you.
-This doesn’t necessarily mean your literal environment, but carrying out actions that take you out of your comfort zone and push you forwards.
-Flow activities can be something as simple as contributing when in a team meeting at work, if you’re shy.
+This doesn’t necessarily mean your literal environment, but carrying out actions that take you out of your comfort zone and push you to think outside the box.
+Flow activities can be something as simple as contributing when in a team meeting at work if you’re shy.

 In order to trigger the ‘flow’, you need to master the skill to a certain degree.
 One way of achieving this is by engaging in ‘Deliberate Practice’.
 This is where every single task has a certain goal that is clear and can be analysed, measured, and optimised, to maximise on performance.

 You need to feel an authentic connection to the work you are doing to enter the ‘flow’.
-If you don’t care about the work you are doing and it doesn’t excite you, you’re not going to pay much attention or carry it out to the best of your ability – this makes absolute sense to be honest.
+If you don’t care about the work you are doing and it doesn’t excite you, you’re not going to pay much attention or carry it out to the best of your ability – this makes absolute sense, to be honest.

 Being in the ‘zone’ means working on something that you are intrinsically motivated to complete.
 This means not looking for extrinsic motivation such as money and praise (although they can be byproducts of the work), and finding real meaning behind what you are working on.
 Intrinsic motivation is working on something for the sake of it as you genuinely enjoy it and the reward is that you feel good about it.